Back to blog

 This guide shows how to set up automated weather alerts for your Davis station, from built-in options to more flexible approaches.

-What you need for any alert system
+What do you need for any alert system?

 Option 1: Pro Weather email alerts